SCYou27/Projects_ASCON/project_M-Os/0000_predetection/README.md

 ***This README file is still being revised...***
 <!--
-2. **Download the raw traces:**
+2. **Download the downsampled traces:**
-   The 1600 raw traces are stored in 10 HDF5 files.
+   The 1600 downsampled traces are stored in 10 HDF5 files.
 Please download the raw traces with the following commands:
-   `cd Raw/`
+   `cd Samples/`
    `./script_all.sh`
    Alternatively, please visit our university webpage to download the files manually:
    https://www.cl.cam.ac.uk/research/security/datasets/ascon/U-Os/index.html#RE